ForgeApps/anaconda/README.markdown

 ## Versioning
-From version 1.0 on we have used (Semantic Versioning)[http://semver.org/].
+From version 1.0 on we have used [Semantic Versioning](http://semver.org/).

 ## Changelog
 * master